Dr Rob Turner

 His first monograph is titled Counterfeit Culture: Truth and Authenticity in the American Prose Epic Since 1960, and was published by Cambridge University Press in 2019 as part of the Studies in American Literature and Culture series.
 This book examines the trope of "alternative facts" in American fiction, tracing the long history of inauthenticity as a conscious national mode.
 Authors discussed in detail include Thomas Pynchon, Andy Warhol, Vanessa Place, and William T. Vollmann.

-After completing his PhD at the University of Cambridge in 2015, Rob was appointed a Teaching Fellow in American Literature at UCL.
+After completing his PhD at the University of Cambridge in 2015, Rob was appointed a Teaching Fellow in American Literature at UCL for two years.
 He is a regular contributor to the Wire magazine.

 I would be interested in supervising research in any of the following areas: